Paxogos/checkers-app/docs/DesignDoc.md

 Two players must be able to sign in and play a game of checkers based upon the American rules.
 The game ends when either one player wins or one of the player resigns.

 ### MVP Features
-> _Provide a list of top-level Epics and/or Stories of the MVP._
+> Below is a  list of top-level Epics and/or Stories of the MVP._

 ###### Start A Game
 As a Player I want to start a game so that I can play checkers with an opponent.